astrosonnen/pygalaxev/README.md

 # Stellar population synthesis and stellar mass fitting with BC03 models

 This module uses the stellar population synthesis code GALAXEV (Bruzual \& Charlot 2003, BC03) to create composite stellar population (CSP) models and predict broad band magnitudes on a grid of stellar population parameters (stellar mass, star formation history, metallicity, dust attenuation).
-It also contains example scripts to fit for the stellar mass of galaxies observed with KiDS, using BC03 CSP models.
+It also contains example scripts to fit for the stellar mass of galaxies observed with VST, using BC03 CSP models.

 ## Requirements